 This site is provided by the Alabama Department of Senior Services to assist older adults, individuals with disabilities and their family members locate services they might need as well as other information that might be of interest.
-Our site has a collection of tools, resources, and educational information to help with this search.
-If you need more assistance you are encouraged to call our toll free number 1-800-243-5463 and speak to an Area Agency on Aging representative serving the area where you or your family member live.
+This website has a collection of tools, resources, and educational information to help with this search.

 Alabama Department of Rehabilitation Services (ADRS)